greg-raven/Uncommon-Sense/_posts/2020-12-30-the-people-are-the-rightful-masters.md

 ---
-title: 'The people are the rightful masters'
+title: "The people are the rightful masters"
 layout: post
 categories:
 - Constitution